 Living an integrated life requires freedom, and freedom requires responsibility.
 And, of course, the ability to live the integrated life fully requires an employer who supports the integrated life.

 An employer who supports the integrated life provides flexible work hours and truly gives freedom to the employee to produce results and simply to get things done.
 This employer holds people accountable, not for the number of hours they put in or the time they log in the office, but instead for performing the job and doing exceptionally well at what they do.
 It’s not about how they do it: it’s about results.

 There are high-performing employees and low-performing employees within this culture.

 A person living the integrated life thrives in this model.
 They’re able to integrate their family within their work, regardless of when they need to focus on either aspect, family or work.
 They’re able to integrate activities or anything else into their day.

-But they’re also not afraid to jump on the computer at night and knock off that project that didn’t get done before they had to run out to the carpool.
+But they’re also not afraid to jump on the computer at night and knock out that project that didn’t get done before they had to run out to the carpool.

 Unfortunately, there are also employees who simply can’t survive in this mode.
 These are individuals who try to make work-life too much of a balance.
 They try to cut work off when they go home.
 They love the freedom and they love the ability to leave early to go to the gym or to come in late to avoid the traffic.

 However, they put this box around when the work can impact their personal lives.
 It becomes a competition and it’s a one-way street in which they abuse the privileges they’ve been given.